metalcarratt/ministry/2021_crystal_2_samuel/song1.md

    He's the land, / and the lamb / and God's dwelling place He shed His blood, / As the Spirit turned our heart Brought us within the veil / to converse face to face

+4. Lord, make us ones / who would pray for your move Casting all on You / in fellowship
+   Seeking Your heart; those who'd give themselves to You To bring in Your kingdom under your kingship
 ```